Middle-earth in video games: Film trilogy revival (2001–2009)

-The Warner Bros. era (2010–present)
+The Warner Bros. era (2010–2022)

 After Warner Bros. gained the licence to publish Middle-earth video games, the first game to be published under this new licence holder would be The Lord of the Rings: Aragorn's Quest, an action-adventure retelling of the Peter Jackson film trilogy from Aragorn's perspective, on Nintendo and Sony video game platforms, with Wii and PlayStation 3 versions taking advantage of motion controls to simulate sword, shield and bow combat.

 The 2010s saw the release of three darker and more violent Middle-earth video games that were rated Mature by the ESRB.
 The first of such games was The Lord of the Rings: War in the North, an action role-playing game that takes place in Northern Middle-earth.
 It was developed by Snowblind Studios and released on 1 November 2011.

-Then Monolith Productions developed a two-game, non-canon Middle-earth: Shadow spin-off series, set during the beginning of The Hobbit.
+Then Monolith Productions developed a two-game, non-canon Middle-earth: Shadow spin-off series, set between the events of The Hobbit and The Lord of the Rings.
 The main protagonist of these two action RPGs is a Ranger named Talion who bonds with the Elf spirit Celebrimbor, gaining wraith-like powers to deal with adversaries.
 The first game, Middle-earth: Shadow of Mordor was released in 2014, with its sequel, Middle-earth: Shadow of War, released in 2017.

 In that same decade, Warner Bros. released Lego The Lord of the Rings and Lego The Hobbit, two family-friendly Lego video game adaptations of the Lord of the Rings film trilogy, The Hobbit: An Unexpected Journey and The Hobbit: The Desolation of Smaug.

-In 2019 The Lord of the Rings: Adventure Card Game was fully released.
+In 2019, The Lord of the Rings: Adventure Card Game was released, a digital adaptation of the physical card game, and the first-ever Middle-Earth video game available on the Nintendo Switch.